f5devcentral/f5-sdk-python/docs/troubleshooting/index.rst

     device = ManagementClient('192.0.2.10', user='admin', password='admin', port=8443)

 .. note::
     The BIG-IP management client will attempt to discover the management port using the order 443 -> 8443 -> 443 (fallback).
-Howeveer this may result in an unwanted delay for BIG-IP's using 8443 as a management port.
+However this may result in an unwanted delay for BIG-IP's using 8443 as a management port.